shoejunk/marvin_bot/README.md

 ## License

+MIT.
 See the LICENSE file for details.